KCaldeira/bgc-best-fit/README.md

 The output figure has three panels:

-1. **Left: f(tas) vs temperature** - The fitted function showing how GPP responds to temperature.
+1. **Left: h(T) vs temperature** - The fitted function showing how GPP responds to temperature.
 Parameters are shown in the corner.

 2. **Middle: BIC vs τ** - Model selection plot showing BIC for each function type across τ values.
 Lower BIC is better.
 The best point is marked.